• Recipes

 • Powdered Sugar

 I love these truffles because they’re not sugary sweet.
-The gingersnaps give them a tingly spice and the bourbon softens the bite.
-These are completely different than most other cookie based truffles you may have seen out there.
+The gingersnaps give them a tingly spice, and the bourbon softens the bite.
+These are entirely different from most cookie-based truffles you may have seen out there.
 Instead, gingerbread Christmas truffles are a more sophisticated confection.

 crushing gingersnaps in a food processor for cookie truffles.